English

 Facts about Breidablik:

 - Breiðablik is the biggest sports club in Iceland.
-Located in Kópavogur - near Reykjavík the capital - a community of 39.000 inhabitants.
+Located in Kópavogur - near Reykjavík the capital - a community of over 40.000 inhabitants.

 - We are known for our work with special emphasis on juniors and women’s football.